An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: The SOCP reformulation

-\begin{remark} At first glance, reformulation \eqref{eq:opt-dualsoc} includes more complicated constraints than the discretized problem \eqref{eq:opt-disdualori} or \eqref{eq:disDualReformulation}, which appears to be a potentially unfavorable strategy.
-However, projection on $\mathds{Q}$ is much easier than projection on the set $\widetilde{\mathds{P}}$.
-Specifically, the projection $\operatorname{\Pi}_{\widetilde{\mathds{P}}}(\cdot)$ requires the solution of a series of cubic equations.
-In contrast, the projection $\operatorname{\Pi}_{\mathds{Q}}(\cdot)$ can be explicitly computed using Lemma \ref{app-proj}.
-Here, to illustrate this point clearly, we present a preliminary numerical experiment in MATLAB to compare the efficiency between $\operatorname{\Pi}_{\mathds{Q}}(\cdot)$ and $\operatorname{\Pi}_{\widetilde{\mathds{P}}}(\cdot)$.
-The computational environment is the same as in \Cref{sec:numerical}.
-In this experiment, we take $D=2$ and record the average time to compute projections at different grid sizes $(n_0,n_1,n_2)$.
-We also implemented $\operatorname{\Pi}_{\mathds{Q}}(\cdot)$ by using a C++ MEX\footnote{In our experiment, we found that the time taken to generate cubic equations (without solving them) exceeded the time of performing the second-order cone projections, so there is no necessity to write a C++ code for $\operatorname{\Pi}_{\widetilde{\mathds{P}}}(\cdot)$. } file in MATLAB.
-The corresponding performances are reported in \Cref{tab:compareProj}.
-These projections are indispensable in primal-dual-type algorithms, and this preliminary numerical experiment strongly supports the algorithm design in the next section.
-For \eqref{eq:opt-disdualori}, an alternative approach to avoid projection onto the parabolic set $\mathds{P}$ is the accelerated proximal gradient method (or FISTA) utilized by Yu et al. \cite{yjj24}.
-FISTA also avoids solving the linear system required by the interpolation matrix on staggered grids, enhancing the speed of each iteration.
-The performance of FISTA depends on the Lipschitz constant of the objective function, as demonstrated in the numerical experiments in Section \ref{sec:numerical}.
+At first glance, the reformulation \eqref{eq:opt-dualsoc} involves seemingly more complex constraints than the original discretized formulations \eqref{eq:opt-disdualori} or \eqref{eq:disDualReformulation}.
+While this might appear to be a disadvantageous strategy, the computational efficiency gained from the projection onto $\mathds{Q}$ far outweighs the perceived complexity.
+Specifically, the projection $\operatorname{\Pi}_{\widetilde{\mathds{P}}}(\cdot)$ necessitates solving a series of cubic equations.
+In contrast, the projection $\operatorname{\Pi}_{\mathds{Q}}(\cdot)$ onto the second-order cones can be explicitly computed in closed form \eqref{app-proj} with a linear complexity.
+To empirically support this design, we conducted a preliminary numerical experiment in MATLAB comparing the efficiency of $\operatorname{\Pi}_{\mathds{Q}}(\cdot)$ and $\operatorname{\Pi}_{\widetilde{\mathds{P}}}(\cdot)$ across various grid sizes $(n_0, n_1, n_2)$ with $D=2$ within the same computational environment as \Cref{sec:numerical}.
+Notably, our implementation of $\operatorname{\Pi}_{\mathds{Q}}(\cdot)$ utilizes a C++ MEX interface to accelerate the computation\footnote{We observed that the overhead of merely constructing the cubic equations—even before solving them—already exceeded the total time required for the second-order cone projections.
+This observation underscores the efficiency of the SOCP reformulation and obviates the need for a C++ implementation of $\operatorname{\Pi}_{\widetilde{\mathds{P}}}(\cdot)$.}.
+We count the average CPU time of $20$ randomly generated $\x\in \mathds{R}^{n_0\times (n_1+1)\times (n_2+1)}$.
+The numerical results are summarized in \Cref{tab:compareProj}.
+Given that these projections are the most computationally intensive components of primal-dual type algorithms, these preliminary results provide strong justification for the algorithmic framework developed in the following section.
+Furthermore, as an alternative to avoid $\operatorname{\Pi}_{\mathds{P}}(\cdot)$, the accelerated proximal gradient method was employed in \cite{yjj24}.
+While it bypasses both the cubic equations and the linear systems associated with staggered grid interpolation, its overall efficiency remains sensitive to the Lipschitz constant of the objective function, as further analyzed in our numerical evaluations in Section \ref{sec:numerical}.